BDFife/MarlinConfigs/PBCNCv1/README.md

 stty -F /dev/ttyACM0 9600
 bossac  --port=ttyACM0  -U true -e -w -v -i -b -R ./bin/PBCNCv1-g2v9k/g2core.bin

-In the past, when I tried to flash directly from my mac, this was not successfull.
+In the past, when I tried to flash directly from my mac, this was not successful.
 I also was not able to successfuly compile motate on the raspberry pi, so I use both machines together to perform an update.